Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 Diet small fish and squid.

 Pink Salmon are bright silver fish that live in the ocean.
-They turn a pale grey on the back and a yellowish white on the belly when returning to their spawning streams (although some turn a dull green color overall).
+They turn a pale grey on the back and a pinkish white on the belly when returning to their spawning streams (although some turn a dull green color overall).
+However, you shouldn’t assume that they are defaulters on our list of pink fish.

 They have a dorsal fin and an adipose fin, like all Salmon.
-Large oval-shaped black spots cover its back, its tail is shaped like a v, and its anal fin has 13-17 soft rays.
+Large oval-shaped black spots cover its back, its tail is V-shaped, and its anal fin has 13-17 soft rays.
 The Fish’s mouth is white, but its gums and tongue are black.

 14. Pink Skunk Clownfish